wurmlab/SBC361-programming-in-R/2017/practical1.md

 # create three variables, a, b, and c of any class and save them into a .RData file (What is this?
 When could it be useful?)
 save(a, b, c, file = "output location/file name.RData")
 ```

+#### Hacker Q7.
+Download [this text file](http://wurmlab.github.io/teaching/2013sbc361/reptile_data_lower_to_upper.txt) and figure out how to “capture” the first letter of the genus, and transform it to make it uppercase.
+Do this in a generic manner (that would work on a table of thousands of species).
+Hint - look into the help page of “gsub”, especially the explanation for the “replacement” parameter, as well as the examples at the bottom of the help page.